Computer Crimes Attorneys in South Carolina

 Computer crimes commonly targeted for investigation and prosecution include:

-In addition to having your computer seized and searched, you will be faced with hefty fines and possible jail time, making it essential that you retain an attorney who has the resources and the experience necessary to aggressively defend your case and protect your legal rights.
+In addition to having your computer seized and searched, you will be faced with hefty fines and possible jail time, making it essential that you retain an attorney with the resources and experience necessary to defend your case and protect your legal rights aggressively.

 What is Considered a Computer Crime?